 Quarantine and Isolation at Fisher

-Mandatory isolation is for those who have tested or are presumed positive for COVID-19.
+Mandatory isolation is for those who have a positive COVID-19 test or are presumed positive for COVID-19, regardless of vaccination status.

-The student will receive 3 meals per day while they are in quarantining on-campus or in quarantine or isolation at our off-campus location.
-If a student leaves their room during the quarantine or isolation period, parents will be contacted and they will need to make alternate arrangements for their student/take them home.
+Students will receive meals while they are in quarantine or isolation as part of their meal plan.
+If a student leaves their room during the quarantine or isolation period, parents/guardians will be contacted and they will need to make alternate arrangements for their student off-campus/take them home.

 Commuting Students, Faculty, and Staff